Legalisation by the Consular Service Centre (CDC)

 The Consular Service Centre (CDC) legalises documents from the Netherlands and other parts of the Kingdom so that they can be used abroad.
 You can have this done at the front desk while you wait.
 You can also send documents by post.
-They will be returned within 21 days of payment.
+They will be returned within 14 to 21 days.

 Legalisation by the CDC

 The CDC legalises Dutch documents so that they can be used abroad.
 A sticker will be placed on your document.
 In most cases, you will need to have the document legalised somewhere else first, such as a district court or the Chamber of Commerce.
 Once the CDC has legalised your document, for the final step in the legalisation process you will often need to take it to the embassy or consulate of the country where you want to use it.

 Before you go to the CDC

 - Your Dutch document must be original and complete.
 If the document refers to other documents or annexes, these must be included.

 - The official copy cannot have been issued more than 12 months ago.

 The CDC only legalises original documents or official copies of original Dutch documents.
 The CDC will only legalise official copies of foreign documents if the original has been legalised or issued with an apostille for use in the Netherlands.

 Translation of your document